its-not-rocket-science/asimov/README.md

 To evolve toward a more adaptive and intelligent moderation system:

+- Add an **interactive feedback dashboard**
+  - Web interface for visualizing feedback history
+  - Label prompts and retrain models interactively
+  - Integrate directly with reflection memory and adaptation engines

 - Incorporate **natural language understanding** to assess user intent
 - Use **machine learning** to learn moderation patterns from feedback history
 - Apply **embedding similarity** to detect risky content beyond literal keywords